Nicholas: A Manhattan Christmas Story

 Frontispiece for the novel, illustrated by Jay Van Everen.

-Nicholas: A Manhattan Christmas Story is a children's fantasy novel by Anne Carroll Moore, first published in 1924.
+Nicholas: A Manhattan Christmas Story is a 1924 children's fantasy novel written by Anne Carroll Moore and illustrated by Jay Van Everen.
 The story follows eight-inch-tall Nicholas from Holland on a tour of the sights of New York and recounts his encounters with many famous people, fictional characters, and magical beings.
-It includes many references to the children's literature of the time.
 The novel, illustrated by Jay Van Everen, was a Newbery Honor recipient in 1925.